rozbb/draft-waict-transparency/waict-apis.md

 } EntryWithCtx;
 ```

 As sites interact with the transparency service, the prefix tree changes.
-These changes are encoded as a growing sequence of `TreeEvent` structs, defined below.
+All adds, updates, and removals are encoded in a growing sequence of `TreeEvent` structs, defined below.
 ```
 struct {
   opaque url<1..511>;
 } AssetHost;

+/* In an add/update event, the asset hosts can either be changed or unchanged */ enum { changed(0), unchanged(1) } NewAssetHostsTag;
 struct {
-  opaque domain<1..255>;
-  AssetHost asset_hosts<1..2^13-1>;
-  uint64 timestamp;
+  NewAssetHostsTag type;
+  select (TreeEvent.type) {
+      case changed: AssetHost<1..2^13-1>;
+      case unchanged: opaque[0]; /* empty */
+  };
-} TreeEventAdd;
+} NewAssetHosts;

 struct {
   opaque domain<1..255>;
+  NewAssetHosts asset_hosts<1..2^13-1>;
+  opaque new_resource_hash[32];
   uint64 timestamp;
-} TreeEventRemove;

-struct {
-  opaque domain<1..255>;
-  opaque new_resource_hash[32];
-} TreeEventUpdate;

-enum { add(0), remove(1), update(3) } TreeEventTag;
-struct {
-  TreeEventTag type;
-  select (TreeEvent.type) {
-      case add: TreeEventAdd;
-      case remove: TreeEventRemove;
-      case update: TreeEventUpdate;
-  };
 } TreeEvent;
 ```

+(TODO: write an algorithm for how to process a list of events.
+Eg you MUST reject an event for a previously undefined domain that uses `NewAssetHostTag::unchanged`)

 Tree events are exposed to witnesses in _batches_.
 Every time a witness processes a new batch of events, it signs the resulting tree root and sends it to the transparency service.

-(TODO: should events be strongly ordered?
-That is, should events have their epoch included inside, and should that epoch be included in some hash computations?
-This would make it so that any two people who agree on a prefix tree root necessarily agree on a tree event sequence.
-On the other hand, it is weird to hash in unrelated information for tree hashes.)

 ## Hash Computations